mritunjaysharma394/vowpal-wiki/Feature-interactions.md

 Interactions affected: 1.
 ```
 In the example above, VW will continue to work with interactions `aaa` and `abb`.

+P.S.: It may be noticed that categorical features `a*a, b*b, c*c` will have the same weights as simple `a, b, c` unless they have weight values != 1.0.
+VW currently doesn't exclude such features as it was [shown](https://github.com/JohnLangford/vowpal_wabbit/issues/698) that this rule is dataset dependant.

 ## Filtering out unnecessary namespace interactions